anxkhn/azure-ai-900-exam-prep/questions.md

 In which scenario should you use key phrase extraction?

-1.  identifying whether reviews of a restaurant are positive or negative
+A.  identifying whether reviews of a restaurant are positive or negative
-2.  generating captions for a video based on the audio track
+B.  generating captions for a video based on the audio track
-3.  identifying which documents provide information about the same topics
+C.  identifying which documents provide information about the same topics
-4.  translating a set of documents from English to German
+D.  translating a set of documents from English to German

 **Answer(s):** C